Agoric/documentation/main/glossary/index.md

 escrowed (a refund).
 One reason this is possible is if a [proposal](#proposal) doesn't match what the contract expects to do, it can immediately cause the [seat](#seat) to exit, getting back the amount it offered.

+## Orchestration

+Orchestration API is a tool to help developers build seamless applications out of disparate interoperable chains and services.
+This composability allows for the development of user-centric applications that leverage the unique strengths of different blockchain ecosystems.
+Orchestration integrates with existing Agoric components ([SwingSet](/guides/platform/#swingset), Cosmos modules) and introduces vat-orchestration.
+This [vat](/glossary/#vat) manages Inter-Chain Account (ICA) identities and connections to host chains, ensuring proper transaction authorization.

 ## Passable

 A _passable_ is something that can be sent to and from remote objects.